ISasiain/Methylation_beta_correction/README.md

 #Calulating the results without the correction method (The line that corrects the coverage was commented; line 45 of purity_coverage.r)
 Rscript ../../scripts/calculate_purity/run_all_validation.r -c 7 -d ../pop_regressions -b ../original_data/betas_validation.RData -o uncorr_estimated_purity_5000CpG;

+#Calculate the results with the correction method and smoothening the coverage line (THe run_all_validation script was changed to do so adding some lines; 46,47 and 48 and detremining the amx and the intervalk from there)
+Rscript ../../scripts/calculate_purity/run_all_validation.r -c 7 -d ../pop_regressions -b ../original_data/betas_validation.RData -o corr_smooth_estimated_purity_5000CpG;
 ```
 4. Analyse output data to produce plots.